2019 CAROUSEL EARLY CHILDHOOD CONFERENCE

 STEAM is an integrated approach to teaching, including physical & social sciences (S), technology (T), engineering (E), arts (A), and mathematics (M).
 In this session, we will look at the components of STEAM, ways to bring STEAM into your facility, and how STEAM crosses all areas and all levels of education.
 STEAM learners develop skills through discussion, visualization, graphing, and multiple ways of communication.
 Area II; Level 1-4; FCC and centers

-3E: Teach Me What to Do Instead - Instructor: Connie Dougherty
+3E: FULL Teach Me What to Do Instead - Instructor: Connie Dougherty

 This class is for teachers who are looking for ways to prevent challenging behavior in 3-5 year-olds.
 Effectively handling challenging behavior is important, but proactively preventing it is even more important!
 Learn techniques for teaching children to identify their feelings, calm down, handle disappointment, and remember rules.
 Leave with tools to use right away with preschoolers.
 Area VI; Level 2; FCC and center